tsuru/tsuru/docs/services/api.rst

 Creating a new instance
 =======================

-This process begins when a tsuru customer creates an instance of the service via command line tool:
+This process begins when a tsuru user creates an instance of the service via command line tool:

 .. highlight:: bash